 Kepler Orchestra has a smaller than usual selection of microphones, but a good choice from close, ambient and wide.
-A DSP friendly ‘Mix’ alternative for all patches is included.
-This has just the single premixed output, which is a setting I found very adequate for most requirements.
+A DSP-friendly ‘Mix’ alternative for all patches is included.
+This has just a single premixed output, which is a setting I found very adequate for most requirements.

 The orchestra has been recorded quite dry so the mics don’t add a drastic amount of ambience.
 My go-to 80% close with about 50% ambient mic mix sounds perfectly adequate for everything I tried.

-A selection of snapshot presets are included for each patch and are well worth browsing through.
+A selection of snapshot presets is included for each patch and are well worth browsing through.
 Some of the clever combinations really showcase the flexibility of the library well.